 Generally, a durable power of attorney is revoked by the principal’s death, or express revocation, or expiration of purpose or time.
 However, the principal’s death does not revoke or invalidate the actions of the agent when acted without actual knowledge of principal’s death, and the agent’s actions will bind the successors in interest.
 Likewise, in case of a non durable power of attorney the principal’s incapacity will not revoke or invalidate the actions of the agent when acted without actual knowledge of principal’s incapacity and the agent’s actions will bind the successors in interest.
 In such situations, the agent is required to produce an affidavit stating that the agent did not have actual knowledge of the principal’s death or revocation of the power of attorney.

 A durable power of attorney should be recorded if the agent’s assigned authority requires him/her to execute deeds or instruments.
-If the power is recoded than the revocation should also be recorded.
+If the power is recorded then the revocation should also be recorded.